jhunt/ipsec-boshrelease/README.md

 since it shows off multiple keypairs, as well as more than one encrypted peer host/net.

+Finally, if you're not happy with the default aes128gcm16 / sha256 / modp2048 encrypyion / integrity / dh algorithm, you might want
+to check out `manifests/ipsec-demo-aes256gcm16.yml`, to see how you can set the `ike` and `esp` options on a per-endpoint basis, and amp up that security!

 # Contributing

 This BOSH release was forked from the `strongswan-boshrelease`,